Yive/maxbans-php/README.md

 maxbans-php
 ===========
-# This is updated version of maxbans-php
+# This is unofficial/updated version of maxbans-php

-This is unofficial fork.

 PHP listings script for MaxBans